vezel-dev/zig-sdk/README.md

 #### Language Features

-* `ZigVersion` (`x.y.z`): The version of the Zig compiler toolset to use.
+* `ZigVersion` (`major.minor.patch`): The version of the Zig compiler toolset to use.
 Defaults to the latest version known to the `Zig.Sdk` package that is in use.
 * `LanguageStandard`: The language standard used for C/C++ projects.
 Passed to Clang's `-std` flag.
 Defaults to the latest standards known to the compiler version that `ZigVersion` defaults to.